 Call For Papers

-IEEE PerCom, now in its thirteenth year, is established as the premier annual scholarly venue in the areas of pervasive computing and communications.
-Pervasive computing and communications have evolved into highly active areas of research and have found their way to many current commercial systems, due to the tremendous advances in a broad spectrum of technologies and topics including wireless networking, mobile and distributed computing, sensor systems, ambient intelligence, and smart phones.
+IEEE PerCom, now in its fourteenth year, is established as the premier annual scholarly venue in the areas of pervasive computing and communications.
+Pervasive computing and communications have evolved into highly active areas of research and have found their way to many current commercial systems, due to the tremendous advances in a broad spectrum of technologies and topics including wireless networking, mobile and distributed computing, sensor systems, ambient intelligence, and smart devices.

 Research contributions are solicited in all areas pertinent to pervasive computing and communications, including:

 - Data management for pervasive computing

 - Programming paradigms for pervasive systems